Subcortical Vascular Dementia: What It Is, And What To Expect If You Have It

 What Is Subcortical Vascular Dementia?

-Subcortical vascular dementia is defined as a small vessel disease that's a type of vascular dementia.
+Subcortical vascular dementia is a small vessel disease that's a type of vascular dementia.
 Vascular dementia is a common form of dementia.
 It happens when the supply of blood to the brain is diminished.
 This can be caused by a series of small strokes, for example.

 How Is Subcortical Vascular Dementia Different from Alzheimer's Disease?

 There are two main types of subcortical vascular dementia, although it may have many different causes.
-The two primary types are Binswanger's Disease, which has more damage to the white matter of the brain due to hardening of the arteries, and multiple lacunar infarctions, which is related more to mini-strokes.
+The two primary types are Binswanger's Disease, which has more damage to the white matter of the brain due to hardening of the arteries, and multiple lacunar infarctions, which is related more to mini strokes.

-- Psychomotor slowness - it takes longer to turn thought into action
+Psychomotor slowness - it takes longer to turn thought into action

-- Changes in speech
+Changes in speech

-- Weakness of loss of sensation in part of your body
+Weakness of loss of sensation in part of your body

-- Hallucinations or delusions
+Hallucinations or delusions

-- Being able to recognize that you're having memory problems
+Being able to recognize that you're having memory problems

 There are three main criteria for reaching a diagnosis of subcortical vascular dementia:

 It comes on suddenly and quickly causes loss of independence.

-- Brain imaging tests show lesions in specific parts of the brain.
+Brain imaging tests show lesions in specific parts of the brain.

 There's evidence that a stroke or strokes happened at about the same time and is responsible for the loss of function.

 Currently, no medical treatment can cure subcortical vascular dementia once you have it.
-Treatments are designed to prevent further damage, slow the progression of the disease or help you deal with the symptoms of the disease.
+Treatments are designed to prevent further damage, slow the progression of the disease, or help you manage its symptoms.
 Your doctor may prescribe blood thinners to prevent more strokes and improve your circulation.

-- History of heart attacks, strokes, or mini-strokes
+History of heart attacks, strokes, or mini strokes

-- Atherosclerosis, also known as hardening of the arteries
+Atherosclerosis, also known as hardening of the arteries

-- High blood pressure
+High blood pressure

-- Arterial fibrillation (A-fib)
+Arterial fibrillation (A-fib)

 While the evidence isn't overwhelming at this point, there may be two more things you can do to decrease your risk of vascular dementia.
 Modest alcohol consumption - the equivalent of 1-2 glasses of wine per day - might help.
 Taking vitamins like folic acid and B12 may also reduce your risk.
 Because these remedies are not well-proven yet, it's important for you to talk to your doctor before you try them.